-Variable Label and description Source var. for gen. var wave 13 bmonat Employment: start month, generated The month during which the employment spell began.
+Variable Label and description Source var. for gen. var wave 14 bmonat Employment: start month, generated The month during which the employment spell began.
 To generate the variable information on the season was converted into a month.
 Note: The generated date variables were checked for plausibility and corrected if necessary.
 The dates originally reported by the respondent are included in the source variables.
 Details regarding the season in which the spell began were recoded into months as follows: beginning of year/winter: January; spring/Easter: April; middle of year/summer: July; autumn: October; end of year: December BIO0200 (bio_spells) bjahr Employment: start year, generated The year during which the employment spell began.
 Note: see bmonat BIO0300 (bio_spells) emonat Employment: end month, generated The month during which the employment spell ended.
 To generate the variable information on the season was converted into a month and for right-censored spells (i.e., spells that were ongoing when the individual was interviewed), the interview month was entered.
 Note: see bmonat BIO0400, BIO0600 (bio_spells); pintmon ejahr Employment: end year, generated The year during which the employment spell ended.
 For right-censored spells (i.e., spells that were ongoing when the individual was interviewed), the interview month was entered.
-Note: see bmonat BIO0500, BIO0600 (bio_spells); pintjahr presented in the dataset) (continued)
+Note: see bmonat BIO0500, BIO0600 (bio_spells); pintjahr

-Table 12: Simple generated variables for wave 13 in the BIO spell dataset (bio\spells) (in the same order presented in the dataset)
+Table 12: Simple generated variables for wave 14 in the BIO spell dataset (bio_spells) (in the same order presented in the dataset) (continued)

-Table 12: Simple generated variables for wave 13 in the BIO spell dataset (bio\spells) (in the same order zensiert Employment: spell still currently ongoing (right censoring) The censoring indicator shows whether a spell was ongoing at the time of the personal interview in the previous wave, i.e., whether it is a right-censored spell.
+I zensiert Employment: spell still currently ongoing (right censoring) The censoring indicator shows whether a spell was ongoing at the time of the personal interview in the previous wave, i.e., whether it is a right-censored spell.
 Note: A spell is considered censored if one of the following conditions is met: (a) the individual reports an end date of the BIO spell that the employment is ongoing on the interview date. (b) Alternatively, when a reported end date is identical to the interview date, the follow-up question confirms that the activity is ongoing.
 BIO0400; BIO0500; BIO0600 (bio_spells) stib Occupational status, code number, generated A detailed code for individual occupational status is generated from the individual variables.
-Collection of spell information in wave 13: ET0611; ET0711; ET0811; ET0911; ET1011; ET1111; ET1211 (bio_spells) Otherwise, the value from the previous wave remains az1 Weekly contractual working hours Collection of spell information in wave 13: ET2011 ( bio_spells ) Otherwise, the value from the previous wave remains.
-Exception: If the occupation was a dependent employment so far and the occupational status changed in self-employment/family worker, details refused or dont't know, az1 is coded -3 presented in the dataset) (continued)
+Collection of spell information in wave 14: ET0612; ET0712; ET0812; ET0912; ET1112; ET1212 (bio_spells) Otherwise, the value from the previous wave remains az1 Weekly contractual working hours Collection of spell information in wave 14: ET2012 (bio_spells) Otherwise, the value from the previous wave remains.
+Exception: az1 is coded -3 if the occupation was a dependent employment so far and the occupational status changed in self-employment/family worker, details refused or dont't know.